mark-wiemer/hello-hello/packages/luanti/readme.md

 Fortunately, I can translate the Hello World projects directly into further improvements to docs as well!

-## Mod: Hello World
+## sample-mod

-See the `sample_mod` folder for current progress.
+A minimal hello world mod to learn about the current tooling for mods written in Lua.
-Use the `sumneko.lua` extension.
+[Enable the LuaLS addon](https://luals.github.io/wiki/addons/#addon-manager) for "Luanti" and "Luanti Full API".
-[Enable the addon](https://luals.github.io/wiki/addons/#addon-manager) for Luanti and Luanti Full API.
+Also consider using Luanti Tools.
 You shouldn't see any yellow or red squiggles.

 ## Docs: Provide IntelliSense for Luanti API